urosevic/youtube-channel/readme.txt

 1. If you receive some error in results, tune parameters in APIs Explorer.
 1. If there is no error while the response is empty, and you are sure that there are public videos in selected resource – contact Google Support.
-1. If there are video results but not displayed with YouTube Channel plugin – check topic [Read before you post support question or report a bug](https://wordpress.org/support/topic/ytc3-read-before-you-post-support-question-or-report-bug) and then [start new support topic](https://wordpress.org/support/plugin/youtube-channel/#new-topic-0).
+1. If there are video results but not displayed with My YouTube Channel plugin – check topic [Read before you post support question or report a bug](https://wordpress.org/support/topic/ytc3-read-before-you-post-support-question-or-report-bug) and then [start new support topic](https://wordpress.org/support/plugin/youtube-channel/#new-topic-0).

 = What this YTC ERROR/HTTP Error means? =